 |History||Completed in March 1921 |

-29 crew members and two gunners were lost.
+Three crew members were lost and one lifeboat in charge of the chief officer with 27 crew members and two gunners went missing.
 The master, 18 crew members and four gunners in a lifeboat were picked up after ten days by HMS Pathfinder (G 10) (Cdr E.A.
-Gibbs, DSO and Bar, RN) and landed at Londonderry.
+Gibbs, DSO and Bar, RN) and landed at Londonderry on 26 July.

 Attack entries for Cortona